nodejs/node/doc/api.markdown

 ## net.Server

-This class can be used to create a TCP or UNIX server.
+This class is used to create a TCP or UNIX server.

 Here is an example of a echo server which listens for connections on port 7000: